The best product knowledge

 Care & maintenance

-- Wipe garden furniture with a clean, damp cloth or use a solution of water and neutral detergent.
+- Wipe wood and powder coated steel with a clean cloth moistened with water or a solution of water and neutral detergent.
+Remove soap residue immediately with a clean, dry cloth.

 - This information is a general guideline.
 Please contact our customer service or one of our stores for specific maintenance instructions.